xdbdilab/CSAT/README.md

 </table>

-Specifically, the configuration options for each software system are selected as:
+Specifically, the configuration options for each subject system are selected as:

 - [Hadoop 3.1.1](https://hadoop.apache.org/)
   <table>